GameSwapTally/gameswap/README.md

 Acceptance Tests for an External Person to Try:
-    -navigate to the signup page, and try to create an account on the site -navigate to the login page and try to enter the information of the account you just made
+    -navigate to the signup page, and try to create an account on the site -check yor email for your account activation link -activate your account and try to log into you profile -view your profile after logging in
-    -navigate to the browse page and see if you see your email as the user logged in.
+    -search for games on the browse page
+    -refine your search for games on the browse page